justin-napolitano/giving-up/index.md

 So there is a movie called the Great Beauty  The premise of the film.
 It is all bullshit.
 Or at least that is my take away.
 I would say the most meaninful part of the film is when the proto tells the audience that he is too old to do thing he does not want to do.
 I like that.
 I am going to try to live by that.

+## Idols

+I think idolization is a sin.
+Simply a sin.
+An infraction against my own life. ( I am trying to think of a word that is equal to sin, but without the religious undertones.. but I give up.
+Simply a sin)  I do not want to idolize priests, politicians, influencers, or even ideas..
+I do not want to escape my reality by believing in false narratives.

+### Super Heroes

+I am tired of super heroes and shonen protagonists.
+I am tired of idolizing characters like Goku and Wolverine that do not exist.
+I am not a child.
+Reality is not an anime.

+### Politicians

+Politicians might actually care..
+They might actually try to create a better world.
+I do not know.
+I do not want to place my hope in them though.
+I want to improve my own life.. but I need to live in an environment in which that is possible.
+I guess I have to deal with this.. and maybe its a blessing that I even have a choice to..

+### Musicians

+I let this go a long time ago.
+They are just musicians.
+They are just people.

+### Athletes

+I can respect an athlete... but they too must be judged by their character.